tdeekens/flopflip/readme.md

   (alternative to the store enhancer)
 - `ReconfigureFlopFlip` a component to reconfigure flopflip with new user properties either merged or overwritting old properties (`shouldOverwrite` prop)
+  - `useAdapterReconfiguration` a hook to reconfigure flopflip with new user properties either merged or overwritting old properties (`shouldOverwrite` prop)
 - `branchOnFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state
 - `injectFeatureToggle` a HoC to inject a feature toggle onto the `props` of a